parasaurolophus/rader.us/music/algorithmic_musical_composition.md

   amplitude of certain frequencies).

-- _Frequency modulation (FM) synthesis_ feeds one or more audio-frequency signals into another as control voltages,
+- _Frequency modulation (FM) synthesis_ feeds one or more audio-frequency signals into another as control voltages.

 FM synthesis is particularly useful with traditional analog synthesizers that have a relatively small number of oscilattors, each producing relatively simple wave forms.
-Such wave forms combine chaotically to produce a lot of acoustically interesting complexity.
+Such wave forms combine through FM synthesis chaotically, which produces a lot of acoustically interesting complexity from relatively few individual oscillators.

 Some producers and performers are primarily interested in electronic instruments as a means of simulating traditional instrumentation at lower cost than hiring